Perlten/fullstackJavaScriptPeriod-1/README.md

 When the response comes back it ends up in the eventqueue, and when the stack is empty, then it calls the callback method assign to the request.

 ### Explain (some) of the purposes with the tools Babel and WebPack, using  examples from the exercises
+Babel can transpile javascript code to at older version, and webpack can compress all our javascript files into a single file
 ### Explain the purpose of “use strict” and Linters, exemplified with ESLint